How to Do It

 - Think of a person whom you care about.

 - What might you be able to do for this person that entails nothing more than the giving of your time?
-Certain acts of kindness entail gifts of money or goods, but, in this exercise, time is of the essence, as it were.
+Certain acts of kindness involve gifts of money or goods, but, in this exercise, your mere presence is the gift.

 - If you did something for them on your own, do not tell the recipient of your gift how much time you spent.
 Let the gift speak for itself.